-If necessary, cook the bacon according to one of my easy methods listed below.
+Cook the bacon until crisp (try one of my easy methods listed below).
 Once cool enough to handle, chop into rough pieces and set aside.

 Preheat the oven to 350 degrees F. In a large skillet, heat 2 teaspoons olive oil over medium-high heat.
 Add onions and sauté just beginning to soften; about 3 minutes.

 Reduce heat to medium-low and continue to cook onions until caramelized and tender, stirring occasionally.
 Let the onions cook for at least 10 additional minutes, or up to 30 minutes as you prepare the rest of the recipe.